Time-Latitude Distribution of Prominences for 10 Solar Cycles: A study using Kodaikanal, Meudon and Kanzelhohe Data: Analysis of Data

-A sequence of polar maps depicting a typical prominence eruption is shown in Figures~\ref{promin_erupt} a-c.
-It can be seen that the eruption happened over a time scale of 2 days.
-The erupting prominence is marked with red contour.
-The sequence shows the prominence structure to be gradually rising, forming a lump on the top and then erupting.
 The periodic curved patterns in the polar image $I_{pol}$ stand for the four straight sides of $I_{cal}$ and the regions above the curved portion are dark due to no data outside square $I_{cal}$.
 It can be seen that the curved edges in $I_{pol}$ starts appearing for $R>2048$ for obvious reasons.
 So, for segregating the prominences we considered $I_{pol}$ pixels only for $1600<R<2000$.
-Within this region we calculated median (med$_{pol}$) and standard deviation ($\sigma_{pol}$).
-Thereafter we produced binary image ($BW_{polar}$) applying an upper threshold of (med$_{pol}$-$\sigma_{pol}$).
-Figure~\ref{det}a depicts the binary image contours overplotted in red on the polar image shown in Figure~\ref{cal}b.
+Within this region we calculated median (med$_{pol}$) and standard deviation ($\sigma_{pol}$) of pixel intensity.
+Thereafter we produced binary image ($BW_{polar}$) applying a threshold of (med$_{pol}$-$\sigma_{pol}$) to KoSO polar images making all the pixel intensity below that threshold as 1 and rest as 0.
+For Meudon and Kanzelhohe polar images, binary version was produced by making all pixel intensities above (med$_{pol}$+$\sigma_{pol}$) as 1 and rest as 0.
+This difference was introduced considering whether prominence grey level is brighter or dimmer compared to background.
+Figure~\ref{det}b depicts the binary image contours overplotted in red on the polar image shown in Figure~\ref{det}a.
 This prominence segmented binary image presents itself with several problems.
 Firstly, it captures small scale intensity fluctuations in the background.
 Secondly, near the limb sudden jump of intensity occurs as a result of median filtering which connects the prominence structures making disjoint regions to appear as single connected region.
 Finally, the thresholding captures curved artefacts which are manifestations of scratches in the original images.
-As the background small scale intensity non-uniformity is not a strong function of $\theta$, the white pixel count of the binary image should follow the prominence height fluctuations.
-Using this idea, we generated prominence count curves as function of $\theta$ expressed by- $c(\theta)$ corresponding to Figure~\ref{cal}b is shown in Figure~\ref{det}b.
+As the background small scale non-uniformity in intensity has no relation with $\theta$, count of thresholded pixels along $R$ should follow the prominence height fluctuations.
+To partially get rid of background non-solar features, all the detected regions not connected to solar limb were removed.
+This step is demonstrated through Figures~\ref{det}b,c.
+From the resulting binary image with reduced noise, we generated prominence radial pixel count curves as function of $\theta$ expressed by- $c(\theta)$ corresponding to Figure~\ref{det}c is shown in Figure~\ref{det}d.

-It was obvious that local maxima of prominence heights are good representatives of prominence locations.
+It was obvious that local maxima of prominence heights are representatives of prominence locations.
 So, we calculated the locations of local maxima $\{\theta_M\}$ of $c(\theta)$.
 This process can be described as,